 - This program is intended for individuals who are already employed as neurofeedback technicians; however anyone is permitted to begin training.

-- Applicants must pass the same rigorous certification exam that we administer to candidates who possess at least a BA/BS degree.
+- Applicants must pass the same rigorous certification exam that we administer to candidates pursuing the clinical certification.

-- Technicians must be supervised by those who are legally able to supervise non-licensed personnel, and must work within their supervisor’s specific scope of practice.
+- Technicians must be supervised by those who are BCIA certified in neurofeedback, licensed and legally able to supervise non-licensed personnel, and must work within their supervisor’s specific scope of practice.

 - Should the employment change, the certification is no longer valid until the technician can once again demonstrate current employment in accordance to the standards as outlined above.